wkrettek/mb-cli/README.md

 # mb-cli

-A blazing fast, reliable Modbus TCP and RTU client and server command-line tool built in Rust.
+A blazing fast, reliable Modbus TCP and RTU client and server command-line tool built on top of [tokio-modbus](https://github.com/slowtec/tokio-modbus) in Rust.

 ## Features